How to File a Claim with USAA: Step-by-Step Guide

 When it comes to filing a claim with USAA, preparation is your best advantage.
 Before you report anything, take a few minutes to collect the basics: your policy number, contact details for everyone involved, the date, time, and location of the incident, and a short description of what happened.

-Good documentation doesn’t just “help” your claim — it often determines how quickly it moves.
-Try to gather:
+Good documentation doesn’t just “help” your claim—it often determines how quickly it moves.
+Try to gather the items below as soon as it’s safe:

 - Any police or incident reports, if they were filed at the scene.